pnucolab/VarCas-OFFinder/docs/userguide/01-installation.rst

-Download requirements.txt and vcf-cas-offinder.py and install all dependencies listed in the requirements.txt file using the command:
+Download requirements.txt and vcf-cas-offinder.py from the command-line interface directory and install all dependencies using the command:

 .. code-block:: bash